FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- Who needs a table numbers when we have the search functionality at the convenience of phone rotation?
 - The currentLesson context is being updated from two points only the accordion items and the contentsection (auto-navigate to first lesson.)
 - The video player and the quill editor only read the currentLesson context and meaningful logic derived from this.
 - The routes do not just flow naturally.
 I have the power to control them to be exactly what i want them to be.